abilops/meridian/README.md

 Meridian is created to solve the problem of allocating low-supply things that have a high demand.
 Applications include (but are not limited to):
   + Students applying for college.
 Merit based on marks
-  + Auctions?
-  + Can't think of anything else right now

 Proposed design for the working of Meridian:
-  + Independent files contain specific data.
+  + Independent CSV files contain specific data.
-  + COLLEGES.dat (called 'c' for easy typing): Contains list of colleges with ID's and number of seats
-  + `STUDENTS.dat` (called 's' for easy typing): Contains list of students with ID's, preferences and marks
+  + One file for the demands, their seats and id
+  + Another for the applicants, their deservibility and id

-	Meridian will first load `STUDENTS.dat` into memory and sort it in descending order of marks.
+  It will load the applicants, then sort it and save the sorted file in `.tempsorted`.
-	This new data will be added to a file called `STUDENTS-s.dat`

-	Then it will make a copy of COLLEGES.dat called `COLLEGES-r.dat`.
-This file will be the data for the number of seats remaining in each college (if any).
-	Then it will iterate through this list of students, from top to bottom, and start allocating him/her their first preferred college.
-	If there are no remaining seats, it will jump to the next preference.
-	Once a students fate is decided, the `RESULTS.dat` file will be appended with the ID NAME and ALLOCATED data.
-	The seats remaining in the college are updated (it is best that the changes are not written to the file one at a time).
-	There will also be another file that gives a list of students allocated to a college.
-But this is not a priority now.

-	Once, either every available seat is taken or all students are done, the process exits, leaving `STUDENTS-s.dat`, `COLLEGES-r.dat` and more importantly, `RESULTS.dat` in its wake.
-This file will be a CSV for easy printing and importing in Microsoft Excel.
+  After unloading the students from memory, it will load all colleges into memory.
+  Then it will read the `.tempsorted` file line-by-line and assign each student a college.
+Since this file is already sorted, the first priority goes to the person with the highest deservability.
+  It will write the results to the results file after each of this iteration, in case `meridian` crashes mid-way.

+  Right now, the code works just as a proof of concept.
+Things that I am working on right now: (`TODO`s are added to the code where necessary)
+  + Functions for file-opening, and file-reading (CSV)
+  + Hash tables for storing colleges in memory, so that I don't need to iterate over all the colleges, searching for the one matching the id.
+  + Add error capturing for unknown IDs, no memory (IMPORTANT for every malloc since this is supposed to handle very very very very large files)

 	Meridian will be designed not to make changes to the input files at all.
-It will be as lightweight as possible.
+It will be as lightweight as possible